ADACS-Australia/OzSTAR-User-Guide/docs/source/1-getting_started/FAQ.rst

 How can I find out more about using GPUs?
 ---------------------------------------------

-If you would like to learn more about using graphics programming units (GPUs) in your research a good starting point is the `NVIDIA Developer Zone <https://developer.nvidia.com/category/zone/cuda-zone>`_ or our `HPC/GPU webinar series <https://supercomputing.swin.edu.au/hpcgpu-webinars/>`_.
+If you would like to learn more about using graphics processing units (GPUs) in your research a good starting point is the `NVIDIA Developer Zone <https://developer.nvidia.com/category/zone/cuda-zone>`_ or our `HPC/GPU webinar series <https://supercomputing.swin.edu.au/hpcgpu-webinars/>`_.

 You can also look through slides on `Getting Started <http://astronomy.swin.edu.au/supercomputing/Swin_Getting_Started_with_CUDA_static.pdf>`_ with the CUDA programming language for GPUs, an introduction to the `OpenACC <http://astronomy.swin.edu.au/supercomputing/Swin_Intro_to_OpenACC_static.pdf>`_ directives for accelerating code with GPUs and the `Thrust <http://astronomy.swin.edu.au/supercomputing/thrust.pdf>`_ acceleration library.

 These were all presented at a CUDA Easy workshop at Swinburne (thanks to Michael Wang, Paul Mignone, Amr Hassan and Luke Hodkinson).

-Another great starting point is to go to the `GPU Technology Conference <GPU Technology Conference>`_ website and search through past presentations using their On-Demand tool.
+Another great starting point is to go to the `GPU Technology Conference <https://www.nvidia.com/gtc/training/>`_ website and search through past presentations using their On-Demand tool.
 You can search by field and/or topic, for example, and most likely someone in your field has already tackled what you are hoping to do.

 Why am I getting “Disk quota exceeded” message?
 -----------------------------------------------